Clifton Dentist Vows To Rebuild Sexy Easter Masterpiece, Birthday Tribute To Hugh Hefner

-A Clifton dentist whose neighbor took down his Playboy Easter display says it will be up again soon.
+A Clifton dentist whose neighbor removed his Playboy Easter display says it will be back soon.

-Wayne Gangi told NorthJersey.com the five, sexy mannequins on his lawn served as a tribute to Hugh Hefner, who would have turned 93 Tuesday.
+Wayne Gangi told NorthJersey.com the five scantily-clad mannequins on his lawn served as a tribute to the late Hugh Hefner, who would have turned 93 on Tuesday.

-He also plans on filing a restraining order against Desire Shepstone, who tore down the $500 to $1,000 display as a news crew filmed Tuesday, the report says.
+He also plans on filing a restraining order against Desire Shepstone, who tore down the $500 to $1,000 display that day as a news crew filmed , the report says.

-The Shepstone showed up to Gangi's Grove Street office with clippers and began cutting off the mannequin's lingeries as reporter Andrew Ramos recorded ( photo below courtesy of Andrew Ramos Pix11 ).
+Shepstone showed up at Gangi's Grove Street office with clippers and began cutting off the mannequins' lingerie as reporter Andrew Ramos recorded ( photo below courtesy of Andrew Ramos Pix11 ).

 She carried the dolls off the lawn and told Ramos that she was sick of having to look at it from her house across the street.